Reviews You Can Rely On

 Not recommended beyond well-maintained trails

-While this is not a waterproof design, we believe you can work that into your favor by selecting this shoe for its breathability rather than waterproof protection.
+While this is not a waterproof design, we believe you can work that to your favor by selecting this shoe for its breathability rather than waterproof protection.
 The enhanced breathability is perfect for those day hikes in the desert or at low elevations during the hottest months of the year.
 While we didn't experience any issues regarding durability during our testing period, we can't imagine these shoes will last as long as their leather counterparts, especially with the flexible mesh upper and mesh lacing attachments.
 Overall, our testers were impressed with the performance of this shoe, which is available for a price that doesn't break the bank.
 If you have the funds to invest in a burlier pair of shoes, the La Sportiva Spire GTX is one of our all-time favorites.

 Read more: Columbia Crestwood review